-- 1) Reaching motivated high school students and teachers through IceCube Masterclasses and the University of Wisconsin-River Falls' (UWRF) and University of Rochester's (UR) Upward Bound programs, and creating cross-disciplinary opportunities through the LAB3 project - 2) Providing intensive research experiences for teachers (in collaboration with PolarTREC) and for undergraduate students (NSF science grants and Research Experiences for Undergraduates (REU) funding) - 3) Engaging the public through web and print resources, graphic design, a new IceCube comic, live talks, virtual reality gaming, and displays. - 4) Developing and implementing semiannual communication skills and diversity workshops held in conjunction with IceCube Collaboration meetings the IceCube Masterclass a few years earlier as a major motivator for their continued astrophysics research.
-Both UWRF and UR provided IceCube inspired science summer enrichment courses for their respective Upward Bound programs.
-Upward Bound provides additional mentoring and skill building activities for low-income/first generation high school students to help prepare them for postsecondary school success.
-APS and Dane County Arts Board funding was secured to support the LAB3: Arts + Literature + Physics Collaborative artwork inspired by project. physics was produced by six teams consisting a scientist, a writer, an artist, and 3-4 high school students who worked together for about four months, culminating with a public exhibit in Madison.
+- 1) Reaching motivated high school students and teachers through Internships, IceCube Masterclasses and the University of Wisconsin-River Falls' (UWRF) and University of Rochester's (UR) Upward Bound programs, and creating cross-disciplinary opportunities through the LAB project - 2) Providing intensive research experiences for teachers (in collaboration with PolarTREC) and for undergraduate students (NSF science grants and Research Experiences for Undergraduates (REU) funding) to increase STEM awareness - 3) Engaging the public through various means, including web and print resources, graphic designs, a new IceCube comic, live talks, virtual reality gaming, and displays - 4) Developing and implementing communication skills and diversity workshops, held semiannually in conjunction with IceCube Collaboration meetings

+The 5th annual IceCube Masterclass was held in March 2018 and had over 300 participants at 20 locations, including 8 in the US.
+For Spring 2019, 19 institutions will participate, including 11 sites in the US.
+IceCube applicants to the UWRF REU programs mentioned that taking the IceCube Masterclass a few years earlier had been a major motivator for their continued astrophysics research.
+Both UWRF and UR provided IceCube-science-inspired summer enrichment courses for their respective Upward Bound programs.
+Upward Bound provides additional mentoring and skillbuilding activities for low-income/first-generation high school students to help prepare them for post-secondary school success.
+Former IceCube PolarTREC teacher Kate Miller published a video article "Sew What?
+Engineering Fashion in the Classroom" in the Spring 2018 issue of Kaleidoscope.

+APS and Dane County Arts Board funding was secured to support the LAB: art & literature & physics project.
+Collaborative artwork inspired by physics was produced by six teams consisting a scientist, a writer, an artist, and 3-4 high school students who worked together for about four months, culminating with a public exhibit in Madison in September 2018.
+Currently, about two dozen Madison-area high school students are working on a new LED model of the IceCube Neutrino Observatory in a 10-week WIPAC internship program, which concludes at the end of February 2019.